 Carl Jacobsen’s brewery was called New Carlsberg.
 Carl was the son of the founder and owner of Carlsberg, J.C.
 Jacobsen.
 As many will know, father and son had a strained relationship for many years, and they ran two separate breweries.
 When the two breweries eventually merged, Carl Jacobsen also merged his foundation with the Carlsberg Foundation.

-As laid out in its charter, the Carlsberg Foundation promotes the sciences, while the New Carlsberg Foundation promotes art and (and art research).
+As laid out in its charter, the Carlsberg Foundation promotes the sciences, while the New Carlsberg Foundation promotes art and art research.

 As the overarching foundation, The Carlsberg Foundation holds a controlling interest in the Carlsberg breweries.
 However, the foundation is required to pass a portion of the proceeds from its shares on to the New Carlsberg Foundation.
 The Carlsberg Foundation holds a certain influence over the activities of the New Carlsberg Foundations, including the appointment of board members.

-The New Carlsberg Foundation differs from many other foundations by being under professional leadership.
-It is headed by a board, comprising three members, one of whom is chairman of the board.
-The chairman is employed by the board full-time, while the two other members serve on the board alongside other occupation, again, typically within the arts.
+The New Carlsberg Foundation is today headed by a board, comprising five members, one of whom is chairman of the board.
+The chairman is employed by the board full-time, while the four other members serve on the board alongside other occupation, again, typically within the arts.